 To address the urban-rural digital divide, the government will also launch special programs to support schools in remote areas and disadvantaged communities, including teacher training and equipment donations.

-The Prospect of Mandatory AI Teaching in Schools
+The prospect of mandatory AI teaching in schools

 According to Dr. Jovan Kurbalija, CEO of DiploFoundation and Director of the Geneva Internet Platform, the race to lead in AI training between the US and China is quite promising.
 First, it emphasizes that AI is not just a technical tool but also a transformative force, shaping the future of work, communication, and society.
 Prioritizing AI training means investing in the intellectual capital needed to thrive in an automated world.

-Furthermore, AI can enhance teaching and pedagogy, providing personalized learning experiences tailored to each student.
+Furthermore, AI can enhance teaching and pedagogical methods, providing personalized learning experiences tailored to each student.
 From intelligent tutoring systems that adjust to the learner’s pace to AI-based analytics that identify areas for improvement, the potential for improved learning outcomes is huge.
 As such, AI can be an opportunity to enhance critical thinking and creativity in students.

-Overall, recent moves by the US and China, as well as other countries like Brazil, South Korea, Singapore, and the UAE, point to a future where learning AI will be as important as learning to read and write.
+Overall, recent moves by the US and China, as well as other countries like Brazil, South Korea, Singapore, and the UAE, point to a future where learning AI is as important as learning to read and write.
 As AI becomes more integrated into everyday life, countries that prioritize AI knowledge today could gain a strategic advantage tomorrow in everything from the economy to national security.

 Source: https://vietnamnet.vn/my-trung-quoc-chuyen-huong-cuoc-dua-ai-de-gianh-loi-the-chien-luoc-2398736.html